-The company philosophy is based on a “wine culture control loop”: the higher the wine knowledge and the wine culture of a society, the sooner it will produce, offer, inquire and consume high quality.
-The interested parties can complete four levels according to their level of knowledge.
+The company's philosophy is based on a “wine culture control loop”: the higher the wine knowledge and wine culture of a society, the more likely it is to produce, offer, ask for and consume high quality.
+Those interested can complete four levels according to their level of knowledge.
 In addition to short seminars and wine & food seminars, the ABC of wine is taught in the "basic seminar".
-Alternatively, it is also offered in the form of an adventure-oriented weekend as a wine tutorial.
+Alternatively, it is also offered in the form of an experience-oriented weekend as a wine tutorial.

-From this basic seminar leads a successfully passed examination to the "Advanced Seminar 1 - wine country Austria" with the emphasis on viticulture, cellar economy, Austrian wine and wine growing areas as well as a tasting training.
-A successfully passed final exam qualifies for the advanced "Advanced Seminar 2 - Wines & Spirits International", which covers the international wine world and prepares for an internationally oriented education on an academic level - the "DIPLOMA in Wines & Spirits".
-In cooperation with the renowned British training company WSET (Wine & Spirit Education Trust) are made by high caliber editors - including several Masters of Wine - The wines, wine producing countries and markets of the world.
-The graduation of the DIPLOMA is a graduate in wine academy.
-She is also qualified to take the Master of Wine course, the world's most challenging wine training program.
+From this basic seminar, a successfully passed test leads to the "Advanced Seminar 1 - Wine Country Austria" with the focus on viticulture, cellar management, Austrian wine industry and wine-growing areas as well as a tasting training.
+A successfully passed final exam qualifies for the advanced "Advanced Seminar 2 - Wines & Spirits International", which deals with the international wine world and prepares for an internationally oriented training at academic level - the "DIPLOMA in Wines & Spirits".
+In cooperation with the renowned British training company WSET (Wine & Spirit Education Trust) are provided by top-class lecturers - including a number Masters of Wine - The wines, wine producing countries and markets to the world.
+The conclusion of this DIPLOMA is the graduation as a wine academician.
+It is also a qualification for admission to the "Master of Wine" course, the world's most difficult training in the wine sector.